naylas4/Intro_to_Web_Development_Spring_2025/Unit_0_Introduction_to_Web_Design/Lessons/2025_01_31_Friday_Professional_Email_Practices.md

 **AGENDA:**

 1. Email Showcase - Glows, Grows, and Questions
-2. Characteristics of a Professional EMail
+2. Characteristics of a Professional Email
 3. Send a Professionally Formatted Email

 **ASSIGNMENT:**